 Later, ride a mule-drawn canal boat, which departs from the Great Falls Tavern Visitor Center.
 Aboard the slow half-mile canal tour, guides describe life in the 1870s and how the canal system benefitted industry many years ago.

 In nearby Silver Spring, the tree-lined crushed gravel path of the Capital Crescent Trail makes for a great short bike ride.
-For dinner, the city’s hub has great choices, from American artisanal cuisine at 8407 Kitchen Bar to traditional Latin American dishes at Samantha’s Restaurant.
+For dinner, the city’s hub has great choices, from American artisanal cuisine to traditional Latin American dishes at Samantha’s Restaurant.

 When the day is done, the small but charming Etta Mae Inn at Takoma Park’s Grahill-Davis Historic Estate makes a great stopping point, or stay at one of the many hotels right in Silver Spring.